🚄 MASSIVE 50% off this Hornby Class 803 in Lumo blue

 Posted by on

-This all new pack replicates set 801207 which was recently outshopped in this special Stockton & Darlington heritage livery!
+Hornby have also announced an all new pack replicating set 801207 which was recently outshopped in this special Stockton & Darlington heritage livery!
 An additional coach pack is also available to extend your EMU to a realistic length.
+These are to be produced in limited quantities so we highly recommend that you pre-order now to avoid disappointment!
+You can also explore other Hornby Railway 200 releases below.

-Other Main Range IEP UNits
+Other Main Range IEP Units - Pre-Order Now

 Product Features